Mediterranean Salad Dressing

-Mediterranean Salad Dressing has red wine vinegar, lemon juice, and Sumac and it’s a delicious and easy low-carb dressing.
+This Mediterranean Salad Dressing is loaded with flavor from red wine vinegar, lemon juice, and Sumac and it’s a delicious low-carb dressing.
 This can be used on a variety of greens, beans, or veggies, so get some Sumac and make this tasty dressing!

 PIN Mediterranean Salad Dressing to try it later!